appins/domain/README.md

 # Domain
-The code that is ran on my domain when it is online.
+Code that used to be run on my website